| Author(s): F. Beck, T. Lindelöf | Library: MATHLIB |

 subroutine subprogram PERMU will generate all permutations of a

-set of integers of total length N consisting of repetitions of
+set of integers of total length N consisting of

 the integer 1, followed by